Endomorphism algebras and Hecke algebras for reductive p-adic groups: A smaller progenerator of

-For aspects of \eqref{eq:10.16} that cannot be translated to graded Hecke algebras, like those involving modules of infinite length, one must understand the 2-cocycle $\natural_J : W(M,\mc O )^2 \to \C [\mc O]^\times$ well.
-In practice that means that one needs either that $\Res_{M^1}^M (E)$ is irreducible (for then we can take $m_w = 1$ for all $w$) or an explicit description of $R (\mc O)$, like for classical groups in \cite[Proposition 1.15 and \S 2.5]{Hei2}.
-Here we must warn the reader that exactly this aspect of \cite{Hei2} is incomplete.
-Namely, from \cite[Lemma 2.5]{Gol} one sees that in \cite[Proposition 1.15]{Hei2} some elements of $R(\mc O)$ were omitted, when $\mc G$ is a form of $SO_{2N}$.
-Fortunately, it seems that these problems can be fixed by looking at the R-groups for the corresponding form of $O_{2N}$, for those R-groups do have the simple structure assumed in \cite{Hei2}.
+well.
+In practice that means one needs either irreducibility of $\Res_{M^1}^M (E)$ (for then we can take $m_w = 1$ for all $w$) or an explicit easy description of $R (\mc O)$, like for classical groups in \cite[Proposition 1.15 and \S 2.5]{Hei2}.
+Here we must warn the reader that exactly this aspect of \cite{Hei2} is incomplete, it was corrected in \cite[Appendix A]{Hei4}.